gitayam/non-standard-dissemination/Development-Non_Standard_Dissemination/3-Design/1-POI_Objectives_Titles.md

 3. Apply Calculation Methods: Use provided charts and formulas to compute release points and drift patterns.
 4. Develop a Flight Plan: Create a flight plan that integrates SUAS dissemination techniques using calculated data.
 5. Integrate MISO Considerations: Adapt MISO product development to incorporate unique aspects of SUAS aerial dissemination (focus on PAAW).

+## Note on Schedule Flexibility
+The final portions of the day include time reserved for content review, make-up work, and completion of unfinished exercises.
+If all content is covered satisfactorily and there are no alibies (make-up work needed), students may be released early.

 ## Referenced Terms
 Modes of Delivery: